tmcd82070/Rdistance/cran-comments.md

 # Submission comments

 This submission (v4.4.0) adds functionality.
-This submission contains new routines to fit the 'triangle' likelikhood function.
+This submission contains new routines to fit the 'triangle' and 'huber' likelihood functions.
+Documentation and examples updated.
+Several routines have been streamlined and run more efficiently.

 # Current submission